Wayne Wheeler (American football)

-Wayne B. Wheeler Jr. (born March 28, 1950) is a former American football wide receiver who played for the Chicago Bears in the National Football League (NFL).
-He played college football at the University of Alabama.
-He also played for the Birmingham Vulcans of the World Football League.
+Wayne B. Wheeler Jr. (born March 28, 1950) is an American former professional football player who was a wide receiver for the Chicago Bears in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide.
+He also played for the Birmingham Vulcans of the World Football League (WFL).

 Early life and education

 High school

 Wheeler attended and played high school football at William R. Boone High School.
 He was a running back as a sophomore.
 Then, later on, got shifted to being a wide receiver.

 College

 Wheeler attended and played college football at The University of Alabama from 1971–1973.
 When he was a junior, he broke David Bailey's 'wishbone receiving record'.
 In his collegiate career, he had 55 receptions for 1246 yards and 11 receiving touchdowns.

 Professional career

 Chicago Bears

-Wheeler was drafted by the Chicago Bears in the 3rd round of the 1974 NFL draft.
+Wheeler was selected by the Chicago Bears in the 3rd round of the 1974 NFL draft.
 In week 13 of his rookie season, he caught a 19-yard pass for a touchdown against the San Diego Chargers.
 This was his first and only season in the NFL, playing 12 games and missing 2 games due to sickness and injuries, including a broken foot during the pre-season.